Research data management

 You will need to consider:

-- Access – how will you (and any research partners) access the data whilst ensuring no unauthorised access.
+- Access: how you and any research partners will access the data while ensuring no unauthorised access.

 Organise your data